 - That Ketchikan air tour operators make training improvements to address pilot human factors, including assessment of weather conditions;

-- That conservative weather minimums for Ketchikan air tour operators be implemented to encourage operators to avoid flying in poor weather; and
+- That conservative weather minimum for Ketchikan air tour operators be implemented to encourage operators to avoid flying in poor weather; and

-- That the cruise line industry be aware that schedule pressures affect how air tours are operated if they must return passengers to a cruise ship in a short time.
+- That the cruise line industry is aware that schedule pressures affect how air tours are operated if they must return passengers to a cruise ship in a short time.

 Victims of Cruise Ship Tour Plane Crash Remembered

 Everyone on the plane with the exception of the pilot was a guest aboard the Westerdam, a Holland America Line cruise ship, which had left Seattle on June 20.
 Among the victims of the plane crash were pilot Bryan Krill, Rowland Cheney, Mary Doucette, June Kranenburg, Leonard Kranenburg, Margie Apodaca, Raymond Apodaca, Glenda Cambiaso, and Hugo Cambiaso.